 Typically, cleaning a Curta involves complete disassembly of the upper carriage and partial disassembly of the main body.
 The main body will be disassembled further if something internal is bent, out of adjustment, or broken.
 Following the disassembly, all components are cleaned using appropriate solvents.
 The Curta is then re-assembled and lubricated to factory standards.
 The oils and greases used are specifically developed for fine watches and other precise mechanical movements, and are improved formulations of the original factory lubricants.

-Charges for a simple cleaning and lubrication of a Curta Type I typically range from $225 to $275, including consumables.
-Costs for a simple cleaning of a Type II typically range from $265 to $315.
+Charges for a cleaning and lubrication of a Curta Type I typically range from $250 to $300, including consumables.
+Costs for a cleaning of a Type II typically range from $300 to $350.
 As you might expect, the charge is dependent on the time and effort needed to remove the old dried oils and accumulated dirt, as well as the difficulty of disassembly due to corrosion or previous poor workmanship.
 If the Curta is in such poor condition that disassembly is extremely difficult, the charges may be higher.
 If your Curta has been serviced within the last twenty years, the cleaning costs will possibly be lower.
-When additional labor time is needed to complete required repairs, the extra work is charged at an hourly rate.
+When additional labor time is needed to complete required repairs, the extra work is charged at an hourly rate of $37 per hour.

 If it is determined that replacement parts are needed, or significant damage is found that requires unusual machining or repair of existing parts, the owner will be informed of the problems encountered and approval of the extra labor and/or replacement parts expense will be required before the work continues.